-Join Dan Violet Sagmiller for an in-depth discussion in this video RtsManager Script, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video RtsManager Script, part of Build a Real-Time Strategy Game with Unity 5.

 - Now we need code to start managing the game.…To do that, I'm going to create a folder…out of the Root Asset area called Scripts.…Inside the Scripts folder,…I'm going to create a script called RTS Manager.…Particularly a C # Script;…Capital R, capital N, no space.…Now, I want to edit this script.…As this script will be managing the entire game,…I'll want it to be accessible to anything trying to find it.…

 Normally, I might suggest putting in some…sort of IOC system like Ninja.…However, to keep this class simpler,…we're just going to focus on…making something more direct, a static call.…To begin with, I'll create a public, static…RTS manager, called Current,…and it equals Null to begin with.…When the RTS manager starts,…we'll set current to equal this instance,…so current equals this.…

 I'll save the code, return to the game,…and I'll create the object in the sea.…For this, I'm going to say, Create, Empty.…I'm going to call this Manager.…I called it Manager because we'll have additional…scripts that help us out.…The RTS manager is only one of those…